GMAT – Kaplan Vs. Princeton Review (Comparison)

 person gesticulating with a laptop on the table

 If you want to get admitted into a top business school, you’ll need to pass the GMAT.
-In fact, 9 out of 10 enrollments to an MBA program are made with a GMAT score.
+9 out of 10 enrollments in an MBA program are made with a GMAT score.

-So now you’re thinking what is the top GMAT prep course you can take to grow your chances of success, and get your future business career on track.
+So now you’re thinking what is the top GMAT prep course you can take to grow your chances of success and get your future business career on track?
+Kaplan and Princeton Review both offer solid courses in “live online” and “self-paced” formats.
+But which one is better?

 A quick summary of the findings: